-4.3 Smoot-Hawley and the Great Depression
+4.3.
+Smoot-Hawley and the Great Depression

-The Tariff Act of 1930, popularly known as the Smoot-Hawley tariff, was one of the most controversial tariff acts ever enacted by Congress.
+The Tariff Act of 1930, popularly known as the Smoot-Hawley Tariff, was one of the most controversial tariff acts ever enacted by Congress.
 (It also proved to be the last time Congress revised the entire tariff schedule.)
-The legislation increased the average tariff on dutiable imports from about 40 percent to 47 percent, but price deflation during the Great Depression help push it up to almost 60 percent in 1932, as shown in Figure 1.
+The legislation increased the average tariff on dutiable imports from about 40% to 47%, but price deflation during the Great Depression helped push it up to almost 60% in 1932, as shown in Figure 1.

-The Smoot-Hawley tariff was enacted just as the world was slipping into a major downturn.
-The Great Depression from 1929 to 1933 was an economic catastrophe for the United States - real GDP fell by about 25 percent and the unemployment rate rose to more than 20 percent - and the world.
-As global trade contracted, trade barriers proliferated, and unemployment soared with production falling around the world, the Smoot-Hawley tariff was often blamed for having put the world economy into a tailspin.
-The degree to which the Smoot-Hawley tariff was responsible for the severity of the Great Depression has been debated ever since.31
+The Smoot-Hawley Tariff was enacted just as the world was slipping into a major downturn.
+The Great Depression of 1929-1933 was an economic catastrophe for the United States-real GDP fell by about 25% and the unemployment rate rose to more than 20%-and the world.
+As global trade contracted, trade barriers proliferated, and unemployment soared with production falling around the world, the Smoot-Hawley Tariff was often blamed for having put the world economy into a tailspin.
+The degree to which the Smoot-Hawley Tariff was responsible for the severity of the Great Depression has been debated ever since.31